France hero image

 Normandy & Brittany

-• Coach or high-speed train to Bayeux for tapestry, then move along Omaha Beach and Pointe du Hoc for remembrance services.
+• Coach or high-speed train to Bayeux for the tapestry, then continue along Omaha Beach and Pointe du Hoc for remembrance services.

-• American Cemetery ceremonies, chaplain-led reflections, and Mont-Saint-Michel pilgrimage with quiet moments.
+• American Cemetery ceremonies, chaplain-led reflections, and Mont-Saint-Michel pilgrimage support deeper processing.

 • Brittany add-ons (Saint-Malo, Dinan) introduce coastal culture and community partners.